 EMCORE evaluates its reportable segments in accordance with SFAS No. 131, Disclosures About Segments of an Enterprise and Related Information.
 EMCORE's Chief Executive Officer is EMCORE's Chief Operating Decision Maker pursuant to SFAS 131, and he allocates resources to segments based on their business prospects, competitive factors, net revenue, operating results and other non-GAAP financial ratios.

-The following table sets forth the revenues and percentage of total revenues attributable to each of EMCORE's operating segments for the three months ended December 31, 2005 and 2004.
+The following tables set forth the revenues and percentage of total revenues attributable to each of EMCORE's operating segments for the three and six months ended March 31, 2006 and 2005.